STATUTES OF THE EUROPEAN SOCIETY OF CONTRACEPTION AND REPRODUCTIVE HEALTH

 1. Members of the Society can be all professionals, doctors and non-doctors, effectively working within the field of contraception and reproductive and sexual health and who have paid their yearly subscription.

-2. The right and duties of ordinary and honorary members will be defined in the Rules of the Society and the Policies and Procedures document.
+3. The right and duties of ordinary and honorary members will be defined in the Rules of Procedure of the Society.

-3. The affiliation of other organisation is possible.
-The rights and duties of these organisations will be defined in the Rules of the Society.
+4. The affiliation of other organisation is possible.
+The rights and duties of these organisations will be defined in the Rules of Procedure of Society.

-The conditions related to members being automatically struck off the register for non-payment of annual membership fee are set out in the Rules.
+The conditions related to members being automatically struck off the register for non-payment of annual membership fee are set out in the Rules of Procedure.

 The resources of the Association comprise: